Installation

 Environment Variables in Linux/Alpine

 A temporary environment variable can be created by running export QT_PLUGIN_PATH=....
-This will create the environment variable, but only for the current shell.
+This will create the environment variable, but only for the current shell and its child processes.
 Once the shell is closed then this variable will no longer be available.

 Environment Variables in Docker